jrsenthil-kumar2312/starwars-api/README.md

 You'll need to have Docker installed.

 IMPORTANT NOTE:
-1. This application uses sqlite as db for ease of development and testing
+1. This application uses sqlite as db for ease of development and testing.
 2. Logging gets saved in a local file: debug.log
 3. Migration runs automatically using docker-compose
+4. QUICK_MODE flag = This is enabled by default for ease of testing.
+When enabled, only part of the star wars characters are extracted from SWAPI.
+To disable it, simply change QUICK_MODE = False in settings.py file.
+5. The spinner effect is a dummy spinner, it runs for a fixed period.
+At times, it may take longer for the file to be generated from SWAPI.
+   ( do wait a while for the file to be generated.)

 Clone this repo anywhere you want and move into the directory: